 Teeline Gold Standard for Journalists, by Marie Cartwright, is published by Heinemann, costing £15.99, ISBN 978-0-435-47171-2

-Julian Calvert is a senior lecturer in Journalism at Glasgow Caledonian University and Chairman of the Society of Editors (Scotland).
+Julian Calvert is a senior lecturer in Journalism at Glasgow Caledonian University and chair of the Society of Editors (Scotland).